456 “me gusta”

-The next available space is from 4th June.
-For June and August we would prefer solo travellers.
-You do not need a car.
-I can collect you from Greymouth.
-Length of stay we prefer is between 10- 18 nights, In your first email let me know dates that might work for you and I will check my calender and I will confirm if I can book those dates in.
+You do not need a car, I can collect you from Greymouth.
+Length of stay we prefer is between 5-14 nights, In your first email let me know dates that might work for you and I will check my calender and I will confirm if I can book those dates in.
 If you do have a strength like using a sewing machine or building or something else we maybe able to learn from each other.
 While i have workaway people staying one job i do get them to do is all the dishes.
 Rachel will be at home with kids most of the time and you can help to.
 The busiest time of day for me is 4-6pm.
 Sometimes you may take the girls for a bike ride or do craft with the girls or gardening.
 Rachel usually makes dinner and sometimes we do a meal together.

 We live in the West Coast region, famous for scenery, walks and many photo opportunities nearby.
 West Coast and many towns in it were busy at the start of last century with gold mining and coal mining.
 I have a bike It is OK, just does not have suspension.
-Hopefully by mid 2020 I will have a mountain bike.
 We have a farm dog puppy that loves cuddles it was born in early October.

 We have two adventourous girls that like to give things a try.
-They sleep well at night too.
-The girls are nearly 8 and 6 (may 2020)
+We like it when they try things like playing a ukele or climbing trees.
+They have mountain bikes and a small 2 wheeler motorbike.
+The girls are nearly 9 and nearly 7 year old.
+(March 2020)

-We have 5 working sheep dogs.
+We have 5 working sheep dogs and one working dog pup.
 They all live outside in kennels.
-We have 3 hens, one kitten and a cat.
+We have 6 hens, and a cat.

 We do live in the country you can see the mountains and animals in the paddocks.
 We go to the biggest town on the coast (Greymouth) once or twice a week.
 It is a advantage if you have your own car then you have more freedom when you have time off.